nrfconnect/sdk-nrf/doc/mcuboot/readme-ncs.rst

   It will not trigger a DFU procedure.

 * :file:`app_moved_test_update.hex` - Same as :file:`app_test_update.hex` except that it is linked against the address used to store the upgrade candidates.
-  When this file is flashed to the device, MCUboot will trigger the DFU procedure upon reboot.
+  When this file is programmed to the device, MCUboot will trigger the DFU procedure upon reboot.